 Each session will be facilitated by a moderator who is responsible for keeping speakers on time.
-Plan to arrive at the session five (5) minutes prior to the published start time and introduce yourself to the moderator.
+Plan to arrive at the session at least five (5) minutes prior to the published start time and introduce yourself to the moderator.
 Be sure they know how to pronounce your name for introduction.
 It is best to sit in the front row for convenient access to the stage/podium.

 Should you have any questions about these instructions, please contact Jessica Bailey at firstname.lastname@example.org or 352-294-3584.